The accompanying notes form an integral part of these unaudited consolidated financial statements.

-Options under this program have been granted to independent directors at an exercise price periodically determined by the compensation committee.
+Options under this program have been granted to independent directors at an exercise price periodically determined by the Nomination and Remuneration Committee.
 All stock options vest equally over three year vesting term at the end of 1, 2 and 3 years respectively from the date of the grant and become fully exercisable.
-Each option is entitled to 1 equity share of Rs.
-10 each.
+Each option is entitled to 1 equity share of ₹ 10 each.
 The contractual life of each option is 4 years after the date of the grant.

 Program 7 [ESOP 2010A]

-In-principle approvals for administering the seventh stock option program i.e. ESOP 2010 (A) has been received from the BSE and NSE during the previous year for 1,135,000 equity shares of Rs.
-10 each.
-No options have been granted under the program as at March 31, 2014.
+In-principle approvals for administering the seventh stock option program i.e. ESOP 2010 (A) has been received by the Group from the BSE and NSE for 1,135,000 equity shares of ₹ 10 each.
+No options have been granted under the program as at March 31, 2015.

 Employee Restricted Stock Purchase Plan 2012 ('ERSP 2012')

-ERSP 2012 was instituted with effect from July 16, 2012 to further issue upto 1,000,000 equity shares of nominal value of Rs.
-10 each.
-Shares under this program are granted to employees at an exercise price of not less than Rs.
-10 per equity share or such higher price as decided by the Board of Directors.
-Shares shall vest over such term as determined by the Board of Directors not exceeding ten years from the date of the grant.
+ERSP 2012 was instituted with effect from July 16, 2012 to issue equity shares of nominal value of ₹ 10 each.
+Shares under this program are granted to employees at an exercise price of not less than ₹ 10 per equity share or such higher price as determined by the Nomination and Remuneration Committee.
+Shares shall vest over such term as determined by the Nomination and Remuneration Committee not exceeding ten years from the date of the grant.
 All shares will have a minimum lock in period of one year from the date of allotment.

-The weighted average fair value of each unit under the above mentioned ERSP 2012 plan, granted during the year was Rs.
-898 using the Black-Scholes model with the following assumptions:
+The weighted average fair value of each unit under the above mentioned ERSP 2012 plan, granted during the period was ₹ 840 using the Black-Scholes model with the following assumptions:

 22. Operating leases

 The Company has various operating leases, mainly for office buildings including land.
-Lease rental expense under such non-cancellable operating lease during the year ended March 31, 2014 and March 31, 2013 was Rs.
-277 and Rs.
-172 respectively.
+Lease rental expense under such non-cancellable operating lease during year ended March 31, 2015 and March 31, 2014 amounted to ₹ 372 and ₹ 277 respectively.

 Additionally, the Company leases office facilities and residential facilities under cancelable operating leases.
-The rental expense under cancellable operating lease during the year ended March 31, 2014 and March 31, 2013 was Rs.
-272 and Rs.
-251 respectively.
+The rental expense under cancellable operating lease during year ended March 31, 2015 and March 31, 2014 amounted to ₹ 264 and ₹ 272 respectively.

 23. Related party relationships and transactions